Outside Professional Work for Compensation (Form 1460)

 I have been asked to serve on a scientific advisory board for a company for which I would be paid $15,000 per year to attend four day-long meetings.
 Does this activity require submission of Form 1460?

 Yes.
 Providing consulting services for industry requires prior approval as outside work for compensation.
 Complete Form 1460 and submit it for review and approval by your department chair and school or college dean or chancellor.
-If the consulting period falls within a single UW academic year (July 1 through June 30), submit one Form 1460 covering the entire period.
-If the consulting period spans two or more UW academic years, submit one Form 1460 for each academic year (July 1 through June 30) or part thereof.
+If the consulting period falls within a single year (Academic Year is recommended, July 1 through June 30), submit one Form 1460 covering the entire period.
+If the consulting period spans two or more years, submit one Form 1460 for each year or part thereof.

 I referee my child’s sports league, for which I am paid $40 per game.
 Does this activity require submission of Form 1460?